ericauv/ericauv-landing/src/projects/ericauv.md

         achievement progress (ex: 3/14 achievements completed) in localStorage.
       </li>
       <li>
-        <strong>Persist dark mode.</strong> Ideally, when a user navigates between store.ericauv.com and ericauv.com or revisits one of those sites after closing their browser, they're dark mode preference should stay the same.
+        <strong>Persist dark mode between sites.</strong> Ideally, when a user navigates between store.ericauv.com and ericauv.com or revisits one of those sites after closing their browser, they're dark mode preference should stay the same.
 I would implement this by saving the dark mode/light mode selection in local storage, and setting the dark/light theme by looking at the value of this item in localStorage.
       </li>
     </ul>
   </div>